browserengineering/book/book/html.md

         self.unfinished.append(node)
 ```

-Then, once the parser is done, we can turn our incomplete tree into a
+Once the parser is done, it turns our incomplete tree into a complete
-complete tree by just finishing any unfinished nodes:
+tree by just finishing any unfinished nodes:

 ``` {.python}
 class HTMLParser: